CHR-onicles/FEM-huddle-landing-page/README.md

 ### What I learned

-I reinforced knowledge on responsiveness.
+Understood how to work with Styled Components and ReactJS.
+I also reinforced CSS grids 👍🏼.

 ## Author